ADVANCED ECONOMETRICS 1 - 2023/4

 The learning and teaching strategy is designed to ensure that students achieve the module’s learning outcomes.

-The two hours weekly lectures will provide a deep insight into the module content.
+Lectures will provide a deep insight into the module content.
 Students are encouraged to actively participate in discussion.
 The MRes is a small group programme and active interaction stimulates peer effects.

-In the weekly hour seminar, the solution of preassigned problems sets will be discussed.
+Seminars, in which the solution of preassigned problems sets will be discussed.

 Students will present their solution at the blackboard.
 This will boost presentation capability as well as team cooperation.